Reimbursement Of Travel Expenses

 Reimbursements to Third-Parties

 It is also possible for speakers to be a representative of a business and it is the business that must receive the travel reimbursement.
-In these situations, the reimbursement is handled differently and the department should contact a VISIT international tax advisor for assistance.
+In these situations, the reimbursement is handled differently and the department should contact the ITO for assistance.
 Additional information can be found on our "Payments to Businesses" webpage.

 Reimbursements or direct payment to third-party vendors are potentially taxable income to the actual beneficiary recipient.
 These payments are generally designated "Travel Award" or "Travel Grant" or "Financial Aid" and may be full or partial reimbursement of expenses to attend an educational event.
 Reimbursed travel expenses to international attendees of educational events are considered to be non-service scholarships or fellowships and are fully taxable.